bearclaw-proxy/bearclaw/DESIGN.md

 python script.
 The user might create their own library of python scripts for different types of testing they commonly do.

+Requests that are created from a python script are by default marked as incomplete, although this status can be updated from the python script if desired.
+The user must review these requests in the UI and mark them as complete before the test can be completed.

 The python scripts can evaluate each request/response that it generates and tag it or any of its components that it finds interesting.
 These tags are visible in the UI and can help draw the user's attention to interesting things.